 - 1. Applicant must have completed a minimum of 90 credit hours - 2.
-Applicant must be in good standing (not on academic, disciplinary, or service learning probation) - 3.
-Minimum Cumulative GPA of 2.50 - 4.
-Applicant must have a minimum of a B average in chapel over previous two semesters
+Applicant must be in good standing (not on academic, disciplinary, or service-learning probation) - 3.
+Minimum Cumulative GPA of 3.00 - 4.
+Applicant must not be on chapel probation